-Regarding austral summer, changes in precipitation over southern Africa look quite different between the observational data set similar for CRU and GPCC but different from GPCP and the reanalysis data set sets JRA-55.
-GPCP shows more and ERA5.
+Regarding austral summer, changes in precipitation over southern Africa look quite similar for CRU and GPCC but different from GPCP and the reanalysis data sets JRA-55 and ERA5.
 For the southern part of the domain, CRU and GPCC show weak trends of both wettening and drying (Fig. 3a, b).
-GPCP shows stronger trends and rather a reduction in precipitation, especially over Madagascar and the east coast (Fig. 3ac), whereas JRA-55 indicates and ERA5 indicate an increase in precipitation over Madagascar and western southern Africa (Fig. 3b). d, e).
+GPCP shows stronger trends and rather a reduction in precipitation, especially over Madagascar and the east coast (Fig. 3c), whereas JRA-55 and ERA5 indicate an increase in precipitation over Madagascar and western southern Africa (Fig. 3d, e).
 The results from CRU, GPCC, and JRA-55 are plotted here for the same period 1958-2019.
 The deviations of GPCP might be due to the shorter period covered by this data set (1997-2018).
 The reanalysis data set ERA5 starts in 1979, later than JRA-55.
 This might lead to the weaker wettening trends in the southern part of the domain.

 CCLM generally simulates trends of reduced strength compared to its driving data set JRA-55.
-The hindcast simulation shows a extenuated but similar pattern than an attenuated but generally similar pattern to JRA-55 (Fig 3ef).
-The FOCI driven simulation over the historical period (Fig. 3dg) provides a somewhat similar precipitation trend for the southern part of the domain but with even smaller regions of intensification than the hindcast and JRA-55.
-It has to be kept in mind that GPCP covers only the recent past from October 1996 onward, whereas JRA-55 and thus the hindcast run covers the period starting in 1958.
-Nevertheless, CCLM simulates weaker trends but the pattern agrees between hindcast, historical run and JRA-55 for the coastal southern Africa, similar to CRU and GPCC.
+The hindcast simulation shows an attenuated but generally similar pattern to JRA-55 (Fig 3f).
+The FOCI driven simulation over the historical period (Fig. 3g) provides a somewhat similar precipitation trend for the southern part of the domain but with even smaller regions of intensification than the hindcast and JRA-55, similar to CRU and GPCC.

-Overall, since 1958, the model and JRA-55 show a hindcast and reanalysis data sets show stronger trends with drying over parts of the southeast coast and west coast, and a wettening over the west coast, south coast (the YRZ), and central southern Africa for austral summer.
+Overall, since 1958, the hindcast and reanalysis data sets show stronger trends with drying over parts of the southeast coast and west coast, and a wettening over the south coast (the YRZ), and central southern Africa for austral summer.
 CRU indicates a wettening in the east (including the YRZ-part of the SRZ) and drying in the west; the historical simulation agrees well with GPCC showing weak trends of both drying and wettening.